Carltonkenny/lead-scorer/README.md

 - **Scoring Engine**: Rule-based (modular for future ML upgrade)

 ### Setup Instructions
+*Getting started is intentionally simple - I wanted anyone to be able to test this in under 2 minutes:*

 1. Install dependencies:
    ```bash
    pip install pandas streamlit